eigerco/nebula/app/pages/contracts/lottery.md

 ### Contract initialization

-To initialize the contract the `init` method needs to be called with 4 arguments:
+To initialize the contract the `init` method needs to be called with following arguments:
 * `admin` - admin account address.
 * `token` - the asset contract address we are using for this lottery.
 See [token interface](https://soroban.stellar.org/docs/reference/interfaces/token-interface).
 * `ticket_price` - unitary ticket price for the current lottery.